massimocaprinali/cloud-foundry-public/buildpacks.md

 *  Cloud Foundry

     Cloud Foundry is an open source platform for application lifecycle automation.  {{site.data.keyword.cloud}} is built on top of the Cloud Foundry platform as a service.
-Check out the [Cloud Foundry documentation](https://www.cloudfoundry.org/learn/) to learn more.
+Check out the [Cloud Foundry documentation](https://www.cloudfoundry.org/learn/){: external} to learn more.

 *  Cloud Foundry Application